jwaddi/CHEM501_Digital_Portfolio/README.md

 Data:
 To view Stuffy_Study_Master.db please download the DB browser for SQLite.

+### Guidance for using the SQLite Database
+The tables can be viewed from the *Browse Data tab*, followed by choosing the desired table from the drop down menu just under the tabs.

+The *Database Structure* tab provides a general overview of the tables inside the database.

+If you wish to find a specific location, time or value please use ctrl (or command on Macbooks) + f and search for the desired variable.

+You can search for specific values using the binoculars and document icon in the same tabe as the table drop down menu.
+Once that is selected, you can then type in any specific value you are looking for.

 ### Database files
 To view the master database file: